News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-This analysis is performed with the library TextBlob from Python's Natural Language ToolKit (NLTK) \cite{NLTK-web}, widely used in sentiment analysis and is particularly suitable for corpora without manual labeling \cite{kaur2020twitter,bose2020sentiment,chaudhri2021implementation}.
-This algorithm calculates a score between [-1, 1] for each word according to its negative or positive meaning.
-In addition, it calculates a score between [0, 1] according to its subjectivity, considering the modifying effect of adjectives and adverbs.
-In this study, a distribution of sentiment and subjectivity is calculated for each piece of news.
-This distribution is then discretised in five quintiles $[0,0.2)$, $[0.2,0.4)$, $[0.4,0.6)$, $[0.6,0.8)$, $[0.8,1]$.
-They also computed the maximum, minimum, average, and standard deviation for 18 sentiment features.
+\textbf{sentiment analysis} is performed with the library \proglang{TextBlob} from the \proglang{NLTK} package, which is widely used in sentiment analysis and particularly suitable for corpora without manual labeling \cite{kaur2020twitter}.
+This method calculates a polarity score between [-1, 1] and a subjectivity score between [0, 1] for each word.
+Then the scores are calculated for each piece of news by averaging the scores from the words.
+We discretized the scores into five buckets and also computed the maximum, minimum, average, and standard deviation for all of the sentiment features.